bartificer/programming-by-stealth/docs/pbs90.md

 console.log(`x=${x} & x.adams=${(new Number(x)).adams}`);
 ```

-So, one temporary object was created on the second line, a property named `adam` was added to that object, and then that object disappeared.
-On the next time another entirely new object was created, and when asked for its `adam` property there was none set, hence the `undefined` in the output.
+So, one temporary object was created on the second line, a property named `adams` was added to that object, and then that object disappeared.
+On the next time another entirely new object was created, and when asked for its `adams` property there was none set, hence the `undefined` in the output.

 ## The `Boolean` Class